Probate Q&A Series

 When someone dies, their assets and debts typically pass through the probate process under North Carolina law.
 If the decedent had a valid will, the personal representative you appoint (sometimes called an executor) gathers assets, pays debts, and distributes property according to the will.
 If there is no will, the court follows the intestacy statutes to distribute assets to heirs.

 In addition, families may pursue wrongful death claims to recover damages for the loss of their loved one.
-The North Carolina Wrongful Death Act (N.C.G.S.
-Chapter 28A, Article 2) sets strict timelines and rules for bringing such actions.
-A wrongful death settlement often needs court approval and, if the decedent leaves an estate, coordination with probate to ensure that settlement proceeds flow correctly into the estate before distribution to heirs.
+North Carolina’s wrongful death statute (N.C.G.S. § 28A-18-2) sets strict timelines and rules for bringing such actions.
+A wrongful death settlement often needs court approval and, if the decedent leaves an estate, coordination with probate to ensure that settlement proceeds are distributed in accordance with the wrongful death statute rather than as general estate assets.

 Completing probate and a wrongful death settlement without legal help is possible in very simple cases—small estates, clear asset records, no creditor disputes, and no contested heirs or beneficiaries.
-North Carolina’s small estate affidavit procedure (N.C.G.S. § 28A-13-1) allows transfer of certain assets without full probate if the estate’s value is below statutory limits and no real property is involved.
+North Carolina’s collection by affidavit procedure (N.C.G.S. § 28A-25-1) allows transfer of certain assets without full probate if the estate’s value is below statutory limits and no real property is involved.

 However, most estates and wrongful death settlements pose challenges: